 Now that we’ve gone through some examples in different industries, how do you get started on creating a SWOT analysis of your own?
 Luckily, this kind of analysis is pretty easy to structure.
 You can create one using your computer or even just divide a piece of paper into four quadrants and start writing.

-These videos by Starbucks and Tesla show how they performed SWOT analyses on their companies.
-These examples can give you real-life applications to get you started on your own SWOT analysis.
 Watching how established companies like Starbucks and Tesla conduct their SWOT analyses provides valuable insights and practical examples.
 It can help you understand the intricacies of the process and effectively implement it in your own business scenario.

 As a helpful tool, we’ve created a free SWOT Analysis template for different types of businesses.
 You can use them to get started with your analysis: